ZohaibBhatti05/MMX/README.md

 Proof of concept project for training PPO agents to play the Super Famicom game Megaman X.

 Agent that can pretty consistently beat the intro stage included.
 Agent was trained in one go for 20 million frames, with agents placed at different points in the intro stage.
 See demos for agent and video of that agent.

 (Note that training with the agent restarting the stage on death takes *ages*, I tested about 65 million frames before it can play well)

 Will update with other stages in near future.

 ROM not included for obvious reasons, place one as "rom.sfc" in MMX/game/

+USAGE:

+To train an agent:

+e.g
+> python train_ppo.py --total_timeteps 1_000_000 --stage "intro_stage" --render_training

+To test an agent:

+> python test_ppo.py --stage "intro_stage" --agent "path/name"
+(Without .pt)

+^ this will output a file in root ending in ".bk2".
+Rename to "out.bk2" and run:
+> python render_vid.py
+to get an mp4 of the test run